experiencedlisteners/jackdaw-tutorial/readme.md

 The evidence value printed in the output can be seen as the probability that the model assigns to the situation in the moment, or sequence of moments in its input.

 **Excercise.** use jackdaw to calculate the probability that in two subsequent moment, the coin toss is heads and Jack is happy in the first moment and the coin toss is tails and Jack is unhappy in the second moment.
-(If you get stuck here, ask me for clarification!)

 So far, we've only seen so-called *fully observed* models, in which there is only one congruent states.
 However, we can make the model *partially observed* by *hiding* one of its variables.